progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	No changes between current HEAD and refs/remotes/trunk Resetting to the latest refs/remotes/trunk

-Warto zapamiętać, że inaczej niż w Gitcie, który wymaga abyś włączyć zmiany z serwera których nie masz lokalnie przez każdym ich wypchnięciem, `git svn` wymaga abyś to zrobił, tylko w sytuacji gdy zmiana powoduje konflikt.
+Warto zapamiętać, że inaczej niż w Gitcie, który wymaga abyś włączył zmiany z serwera których nie masz lokalnie przez każdym ich wypchnięciem, `git svn` wymaga abyś to zrobił, tylko w sytuacji gdy zmiana powoduje konflikt.
 Jeżeli ktoś inny wypchnie zmiany wprowadzone w jednym pliku, a Ty w innym, komenda `dcommit` zadziała poprawnie:

 <!-- It’s important to remember that unlike Git, which requires you to merge upstream work you don’t yet have locally before you can push, `git svn` makes you do that only if the changes conflict.
 If someone else pushes a change to one file and then you push a change to another file, your `dcommit` will work fine: -->